Ntropic/QAlgebra.jl/docs/src/index.md

 CurrentModule = QAlgebra
 ```

-**QAlgebra.jl** organises symbolic quantum modelling around three layers:

-- **Operator spaces (`QSpaces`)** describe how quantum modes are arranged.
-A `QSpace`
-  stitches together `OperatorSet`s as single subspaces or replicated ensembles and
-  records whether an ensemble is treated as a discrete collection or a continuum.
-- **Classical functions (`CFunctions`)** manage scalar parameters, time dependence,
-  and ensemble-driven coefficient functions.
-They remain independent of the operator
-  algebra so you can reuse them across different state-space layouts.
-- **Quantum expressions (`QExpressions`)** build operator-valued formulas inside a
-  given `QSpace`, combine them algebraically, and expose utilities for reordering,
-  summing, and integrating with respect to ensemble indexes.
+**QAlgebra.jl** provides symbolic tools for constructing and manipulating quantum operator expressions on structured composite systems of qubits, spins, and bosonic modes.

+The core abstraction is the `QSpace`, which defines:
+- The symbolic variables (e.g. coupling constants),
+- The operator bases (e.g. Pauli, ladder, raising/lowering),
+- And the indexed structure of composite systems.

-The examples below walk through defining a tensor-product space, instantiating the
+The examples below walk through defining a tensor-product space, the
-associated parameters, and manipulating quantum expressions that depend on them.
+associated parameters and abstract operators and some basic manipulations of quantum expressions built from them.

 ---